AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 out of the main window.
 See the Core section for more information on how it works.

+If a custom character that is not downloaded by the client is used in play, a star will appear at the top-right corner of the viewport.
+Upon clicking the star, information about the asset will be retrieved, and the client will be asked if they wish to download the asset.

 ### In-character (IC) chat widget

 This contains an adaptively resized chat box, as well as a grid view of